akashdoppalapudi/book-tickets-angular/README.md

 - Make sure you have `NodeJs` and `angular-cli` installed on your system.

-- If you dont have angular cli installed, run
+- If you don't have angular cli installed, run

 ```bash
 npm install -g @angular/cli